galthaus/ceph/README.md

 # Ceph Barclamp for OpenCrowbar #

-The Ceph workload for OopenCrowbar is a fully distributed block store, object store, and POSIX filesystem.
+The Ceph workload for OpenCrowbar is a fully distributed block store, object store, and POSIX filesystem.
 Ceph is designed to have no single points of failure, and uses a unique algorithim called CRUSH to manage data placement in the storage cluster.

+## MIGRATION NOTICE

+This barclamp is currently v2 (not OpenCrowbar) formatted!
+We are migrating it to OpenCrowbar format and schema.

 ## Design of the Barclamp ##